hychen/ke-e/README.md

  - password - produce a password string.
  - email - produce an email.
  - url - produce an url.

+### Geo

+- geo
+ - latitude -  produce an latitude.
+ - longtitude - produce an longtitude.
+ - coordinate -  produce a coordinate.

 ## Installation